-Derek Winsor is a Director in the Metros and Civil Division of Mott MacDonald and leads a 160-strong engineering team that integrates a wide range of geotechnical specialisms with civil engineering design to deliver major below-ground structures, including large basements, deep shafts and transportation infrastructure; particularly for metro systems and airports.
+Derek Winsor is a Technical Director in the Metros and Civil Division of Mott MacDonald, responsible for technical excellence in below-ground engineering within a 160-strong engineering team that integrates a wide range of geotechnical specialisms with civil engineering design to deliver major below-ground structures, including large basements, deep shafts and transportation infrastructure; particularly for metro systems and airports.

 Over a four-decade career with Mott MacDonald, Derek has worked on numerous hallmark projects in the UK and around the world.
 This commenced with his work on the Channel Tunnel as design leader for the UK Terminal cut-and cover tunnel structures.